Eden-Shaim/Dublin-stream-app/README.md

 Dublin stream app - plan your ride is a real-time analisys app of dublin bus sensors data and dublin traffic tweets from @DublinLive.

 To find the bus line that will take you to your desired destination - visit "which line to take?"
+- Select your departure station and destination station and see which direct lines can be used by you
+- The requested stations will appear on the map on the right, where you can examine the different lines according to the route of their stations.

 To plan your ride please visit "Real time traffic analysis" where you can find:
+ - A prediction - will you encounter an accident\ road block in the time range you filtered with the bus line you chose? a probability for that event to happen
+ - The temperature outside in the chosen time interval
+ - If it is raining outside in the chosen time interval
  - Avg delayes of your choosen bus line on the time interval you want to investigate
- - The temperature outside in the chosen time interval
- - A heat-map showing the congestion reports in the time interval, for the chosen line
- - A prediction - will you encounter an accident in the time range you filtered? a probability for an event to happen

-To uploade new data - visit "upload" page
+To uploade new data - visit "upload" page.

+The uploaded data will aoutomaticlly be uploaded to Elastic search - our data werhouse ,and will feed the  "Real time traffic analysis" page.

+## Data

+Our main dataset contain 230 million records from bus sensors within Dublin, between July 2017 to September 2018.

+In addition we integrated:
+ - Dublin weather data from Kuggel : (Attached a csv file is in the repository )
+ - tweets on dublin traffic from @DublinLive

+Dublin bus stops static data for a feature in out website

+## Technologies
+*Apache Spark* as processing framework.

+Dockers for Instaling *Elasticsearch*, All the data is loaded to Elasticsearch.

+Analysis on the data with *Kibana*

+*kafka* as a suplier of streaming data

+*Python* 3.5+ for runing the website

 ## Requirements

-For running the files on a private environment please install needed packages using: pip install -r requirement.txt.
+For running the files on a private environment, please install needed packages using: pip install -r requirement.txt.

 ## Instructions
 To create the twitter data please run the script create_tweeter_data.py